mindstorm8191/settlerswarlords/README.md

 Settlers and Warlords
-Game like Evony (and Vesuvius), but focus on diplomatics instead of all-out war (war will still be an option, though), and developing your lands to better your empire.
+Game like Evony or Travian (or Vesuvius), but focus on diplomatics instead of all-out war (war will still be an option, though), and developing your lands to better your empire.

 ## Project Setup

-This is set up in two parts, the client-side code runs through Netlify, while the server-side code is hosted elsewhere.
-To run this local to your machine, you will need WAMP to run the back end code, while the front end runs through npm.
-You will need to adjust the path to the ajax.php file within the front-end source, along with all the image paths.
-Also note, the database is design to start with no map content; it will be generated upon the first player signing up.
-From the project's root folder, run npm start.
+So, recent developments have left this project broken.
+I was hosting the client side on Netlify, where it was easy to deploy a
+React application; but Netlify offers no back-end code.
+To solve that, I was using my personal web host to serve as a back end, using API calls to trigger all the needed server-side activities.
+This worked great... for a while

+At this point, Netlify is promoting web security by making all their websites use HTTPS.
+My web host doesn't allow HTTPS unless you pay.
+Additionally, browsers now will block any connections to an HTTP location, if you're using HTTPS.
+This means my site won't work anymore.

+I had multiple ways to solve this issue:

+1. My first solution was to re-write the back end to use node.js (and MongoDB)... not easy.
+2. Or, I could set up a server on an HTTPS site (such as Heroku).
+The client could contact this server, and this server could fetch content from the real server, since servers wouldn't have such source limitations.
+This middle-server would be nothing more than a bridge between the two
+3. (Why didn't I think of this before?)
+We can simply deploy the React app, and place it on the server.
+I'm still working out the details for this part...

 Note: The rest of this is notes I generated for this project thus far.
 All this is subject to change